Frequently Asked Questions

 Q. How does my license fee benefit Girl Rising?

-Q. Is the Girl Rising film available in subtitles?
+Q. Is the Girl Rising film available with subtitles?

-Yes.
+A: Yes.
 View our current subtitled versions.
 If you are interested in the custom version of Girl Rising created for audiences in India, please email firstname.lastname@example.org.
 A subtitled version of Girl Rising: The Fifth Anniversary Edition will be available in April 2018.

 Q. I'd like to offer Girl Rising merchandise at my event.
 Do you have wholesale prices or can you donate merchandise?

-If you’d like to directly order merchandise from the Girl Rising store, you may do so here.
+If you would like to directly order merchandise from the Girl Rising store, you may do so here.
 We are unable to give away merchandise at this time, but will update this page accordingly should we be able to in the future.

 Q. I'm not sure I can cover the cost of my screening license.
 Any advice?

-We understand that, in some instances, the licensing fee is high and we are happy to provide alternatives.
-You may be interested in our free online chapters, Suma’s Story and Senna’s Story.
-These two free chapters, totaling 25 minutes can be paired with extra, supplementary videos from our YouTube Channel about barriers to girls' education and the authors of the chapter.
+You may also be interested in our free online chapters, Suma’s Story and Senna’s Story.
+These two free chapters, totaling 25 minutes, can be paired with extra, supplementary videos from our YouTube Channel about barriers to girls' education and the authors of the chapter.
 Together, they allow time for other features of your event, like a discussion, fundraiser, or anything else you can imagine!